StarDry failure

 How Much Does This Repair Cost?

-DIY parts for fixing a StarDry failure on the Thermador DWHD650WFM typically run between $20–$80, depending on the faulty component.
-A professional appliance technician will generally charge $150–$300 once you factor in the service call and labor fees.
-Tackling this repair yourself can save you $100 or more.
+DIY parts for fixing a StarDry failure on the Thermador DWHD650WFM typically range from $20–$80, depending on the faulty component.
+A professional appliance technician will generally charge between $150–$300 once you factor in service call and labor fees.
+Handling this repair yourself can save you $100 or more.

 Frequently Asked Questions